Tuesday 15th October 2013 – 10am – Chris Kowalik.

-Ash O’Malley works as a mechanical design engineer and lives in Hereford.
+Ash O’Malley is 34, works as a mechanical design engineer and lives in Hereford.

 He was trained in First Aid at work but wanted to take it to an advanced level and that is why he became a Community First Responder (CFR); one of a number of people who volunteer their free time to respond to medical emergencies near them while an emergency ambulance vehicle is en-route.
 He is also currently training to become an instructor for the Herefordshire Heartstart charity.

 After seeing an appeal on the internet, Ash applied for a position, underwent the training provided by West Midlands Ambulance Service, accompanied ambulance crews during their shifts and, after successfully qualifying as a CFR he began responding himself.
 Ash “books-on” with the ambulance service’s control room on weeknights and occasional weekends while he is at home in the centre of Hereford

 He said: “My first job was to an unconscious person at a residential home.
 It taught me the golden rule – never to assume, because I assumed it would be a resident, but it was in fact a member of staff who was taken ill.”

 Ash has been a CFR for two years and recently attended his one-hundredth incident: “I’ve responded to care homes, a coffee shop, car parks and a football club amongst calls to domestic addresses.